fginter/dep_search/install.md

 * python-dev
 * cython

-The webUI requires the python libraries flask and yaml, and for uWSGI based deployment uwsgi & uwsgi-python plugin.
+The webUI requires the python libraries flask, requests and yaml, and for uWSGI based deployment the uwsgi program and its python plugin.
 For Ubuntu, these are available as:

 * uwsgi
-* uwsgi-python-plugin
+* uwsgi-plugin-python
 * python-flask
 * python-yaml
+* python-requests

+You also need a basic build environment (make, C compiler, ...):

+* build-essential

 ```
-sudo apt-get install libsqlite3-dev python-dev cython uwsgi uwsgi-python-plugin python-flask python-yaml
+sudo apt-get install build-essential libsqlite3-dev python-dev cython uwsgi uwsgi-plugin-python python-flask python-yaml python-requests
 ```

+# Python3

+The web application, but not (yet) the web API is also compatible with Python3.
+The support for Python3 for the web API is in the works.

 # Installation